jbkinney/mavenn/docs/source/learn_model.rst

 Overview
 -------------
-``learn_matrix`` is a program within the sortseq_tools package which generates linear energy matrix models for sections of a sorted library.
+``learn_matrix`` is a program within the MPAthic package which generates linear energy matrix models for sections of a sorted library.

-After you install `sortseq_tools`_, this program will be available to run at the command line.
+After you install `MPAthic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------